centricconsulting/agent_c_framework/component_ref/01_core_components/critical_working_rules_component.md

   - Content from external files or data sources
   - Complex analysis requiring reasoning
   - Decisions with multiple options or trade-offs
-- **Systematic Processing**: Don't rush to action - think through implications and approaches first
+- **Systematic Processing**: Do not rush to action - think through implications and approaches first
 - **Document Reasoning**: Your thinking becomes valuable context for future decisions

 ### MUST FOLLOW: One Step at a Time